viper3400/FileSync/README.md

 ## Build and Run from Source

-* Microsoft Visual Studio 2015 Community Edition
+* Microsoft Visual Studio 2019 Community Edition
-* .NET Core
+* .NET 5.0

 To build & run, run _dotnet restore_ and _dotnet run_.